 Hands-on biodiversity: Working together to grow trees from locally gathered seed.

 The Community Tree Nursery is the latest addition to our Growers Hub.
-Launched in summer 2024, this is initially a 14-month pilot project which will enable us to establish our tree growing areas and infrastructure and grow a few thousand native broadleaf trees from locally sourced seed and berries.
+Launched in summer 2024, this was initially a 14-month pilot project to establish our tree growing areas and infrastructure and grow a few thousand native broadleaf trees from locally sourced seed and berries.
+From Autumn 2025 this work has continued under the umbrella of our Woodland Restoration project.
 The long term aim is to create a valuable resource for our community that will bring extensive biodiversity and climate change benefits.

 Ultimately the bulk of our trees will be planted into the Broadford Community Woodland, though it may be a few years until the site is completely ready for them and it is likely that many will go into the wider community for the first year or two.